uroflavin/roadmap/README.md

 - **link***: mandatory; A URI at which additional information about this deliverable may be found (whether that be documentation or a tracking ticket).
 - *name*: a name for your reference
 - *description*: describe in natural words, what someone could expect by using the link of this reference

+## Inspired by
+This project is heavyly inspired by https://github.com/SierraSoftworks/roadmap, with some key-differences:
+ - roadmap is a clone, implemented in python
+ - the roadmap-structure is slightly different